2 Ways to Increase Your Influence

 Other people assume a promise from a leader will be kept.
 And when you fail to follow-through on any level, it breaks trust.
 It creates dis-ease and mistrust on all levels and calls into question your credibility.
 Don’t make commitments you can’t keep.
 Renegotiate them, delegate them, but do not break promises.

 • Emotional outbursts.
 I had a boss who screamed at everyone, for no reason.
 I’ve seen other leaders do this, and all it does is alienate others around you.
+The secret to successful leadership is sustaining performance under pressure, no matter what.
 DO NOT VENT on your staff.
 They deserve better.
 Go to therapy, work out, get the anger out before you come to work.

 • Lack of empathy: Not understanding how your people feel after a work crisis, not giving them comp time when they have worked overtime for many days, not being compassionate when your people have a family emergency.
 You must demonstrate compassion.
 Your staff are first and foremost people; treat them with respect and caring.